cedrickchee/awesome-transformer-nlp/README.md

 ### Tutorials

 1. [How to train a new language model from scratch using Transformers and Tokenizers](https://huggingface.co/blog/how-to-train) tutorial by Hugging Face. :fire:

+## AI Safety

+- [Transformer Circuits Thread](https://transformer-circuits.pub/) project by Anthropic - Can we reverse engineer transformer language models into human-understandable computer programs?
+Interpretability research benefits a lot from interactive articles.
+As part of their effort, they've created several other resources besides their paper like "A Mathematical Framework for Transformer Circuits" and ["toy models of superposition"](https://threadreaderapp.com/thread/1570087876053942272.html).

 ## Videos